18F/hmac_authentication_py/README.md

 # hmac_authentication Python package

-Signs and validates HTTP requests based on a shared-secret HMAC signature.
+Signs and authenticates HTTP requests based on a shared-secret HMAC signature.

 Developed in parallel with the following packages for other languages:
 - Go: [github.com/18F/hmacauth](https://github.com/18F/hmacauth/)